Patterson set for Games return after 12 years

 There is no dreadfully sad story of torment or injury, only a blunt illustration of the choices an athlete must make when weighing up a short-term career within sport against a long-term one outside it.

-When the 2010 Commonwealths came around Patterson had just embarked on a medicine degree in Glasgow, and upon her return, the Ballymoney athlete soon realised she was no longer free to commit weekend and evenings to the track.
+When the 2010 Commonwealths came around Patterson had just embarked on a medicine degree in Glasgow, and upon her return the Ballymoney athlete soon realised she was no longer free to commit weekend and evenings to the track.

 In a sport where a competitor's peak tends to come early, these were the years in which Patterson had to make hay if she was to move her athletics career forward, but instead the running took a back seat.